AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 nlserver restart pipelined@instance
 ```

-In case of errors, look for errors on the standard output (if you started manually) or in the pipelined log file.
+In case of errors, look for errors on the standard output (if you started manually) or in the [!DNL pipelined] log file.
 Refer to the Troubleshooting section of this document for more information on resolving issues.

 ### Pipelined configuration options {#pipelined-configuration-options}